allegro/bigflow/docs/dataproc.md

 ### Define basic job

-Each PySpark job must have an entry point: python callable, passed as `driver` parameter.
+Each PySpark job must have an entry point: python callable (for example, a function), passed as `driver` parameter.
 Also some additional deployment options must be specified: GCP project name, GCP region name, GCS bucket/path to store deployments artifacts.

 ```python